isAdamBailey/shudderfly/README.md

 links, we needed a way to be in better control of the pictures for his permission level, and add permissions for users who are able to upload and edit the content.

-Shudderfly connects to Amazon S3 for image/video storage.
+Images are resized and optimized for web, and videos are processed with FFMPEG before storage.

-_NOTE: This application is not allowing registration from the public and requires a secret.
-This is for family members only._
+Shudderfly connects to Amazon S3 for image/video storage, and uses SQS queue for processing the images and videos.

 ## Development